canidlogic/psdata/README.md

 If any of those constants are defined by the environment, then the source file preprocessor will define a constant `PSDATA_WIN` which indicates that the file is being compiled on a Windows environment.
 You can force the preprocessor to assume a Windows environment by defining the `PSDATA_WIN` constant during compilation.

 If `PSDATA_WIN` gets defined, then the `<io.h>` and `<fcntl.h>` headers will also be imported.
-Furthermore, the extension functions `_setmode()` and `_fileno()` will be used to set binary mode on standard input and text mode on standard output at the beginning of the program.
-This is not necessary on POSIX platforms, where there is no difference between text and binary modes.
+Furthermore, the extension functions `_setmode()` and `_fileno()` will be used to set binary mode on standard input and standard output at the beginning of the program.
+(This is not necessary on POSIX platforms, where there is no difference between text and binary modes.)
+Finally, the output function will change LF characters into CR+LF sequences on Windows.

 Normally, Windows platform support should be automatic so just compile the file normally as a C console program on Windows.